The Long Center Story

 All three of these projects were made possible by the citizens and voters of Austin; however, the Long Center itself did not receive any public funds.
 In fact, the $77 million Long Center project has been made possible by donations from more than 4,600 supporters of the arts in Austin, in amounts ranging from $1 to $22 million.

 Converting the old Palmer Auditorium into a quality performing arts venue highlighted the ingenuity and dedication of a diverse design team featuring both top national talent and leading local architects.
 The old Palmer stagehouse, one of the largest in Texas, was preserved as the stage for the 2,400-seat Michael & Susan Dell Hall, the Long Center’s main venue.
 The innovative circular “ring beam” that anchored Palmer has been retained as the iconic design element of the Long Center.
-And the City Terrace following the ring’s outline is a public space offering sweeping award-winning vistas of the Austin skyline for guests to enjoy.
+And the HEB Terrace following the ring’s outline is a public space offering sweeping award-winning vistas of the Austin skyline for guests to enjoy.

 Within this frame, the Long Center’s primary venues — Michael & Susan Dell Hall and the Debra and Kevin Rollins Studio Theatre — are artfully enclosed.
 Both spaces were the product of extensive collaboration between design experts and the broad array of arts and community groups who make the center their home.
 These spaces combine sophisticated aesthetics, high tech acoustics and advanced technical capabilities.
 And, they do it with a welcoming style that invites the entire community to enjoy Austin’s artistic excellence in a relaxed atmosphere that is in harmony with the community’s character.